What Causes a Bad Candidate Experience?

 - Check out this guide for more ideas and tips on how your recruiters can engage candidates and create a great candidate experience.

 Clearly, engaging candidates at each stage of the candidate journey is a critical must-do when it comes to delivering a great candidate experience.
-It’s something you simply can’t afford to not do well if you want to build a thriving, sustainable, and competitive firm.
+It’s something you simply can’t afford to not do well if you want to build a thriving, sustainable, and competitive agency.
 By providing an efficient, personalised candidate experience, recruiters can improve and extend their relationship with candidates and fill positions more quickly.
-Start by building the business case in your firm, and pick just a couple areas to focus on so you can begin delivering a better experience for your candidates and better results for your clients and your firm.
+Start by building the business case in your agency, and pick just a couple areas to focus on so you can begin delivering a better experience for your candidates and better results for your clients and your agency.

 There’s never been a better or more vital time to focus on candidate engagement.
 Get the candidate engagement ebook to discover whether you should focus more on candidate engagement, and if so, which processes and technology you can tap to support your efforts.